Hypnozk/Collaborative-Tacton/README.md

 # Collaborative-Tacton
 Vibrotactile pattern generator for collaborative development.
-All instruction will send to the backend, which will distribute the instruction to other clients from the same room
+All instruction will send to a webscoket server, which will distribute the instruction to other clients from the same room

 ## Frontend installation ##
 1. install node version 14.18.2